 All these issues are further compounded if there are any underlying gut issues already, including SIBO, Crohns, Colitis, Diarrhea, Leaky Gut Syndrome, or other common challenges…

 The pathophysiology of most common health issues in other body systems begins with undetected issues in the gut.

 Stearic Acid, the anion released when Magnesium Stearate is digested, "may enhance membrane rigidity to an extent that plasma membrane integrity is significantly impaired, leading to a loss of membrane potential and ultimately cell function and viability."

 Magnesium Stearate is immunosuppressive by suppressing the activity of the T-cells. “…stearic acid (18:0) selectively inhibits T-dependent immune responses…"

-The Environmental Protection Agency (EPA) requires filing a Material Data Sheet for manufacture and transport of Magnesium Stearate which is classified as a “Hazardous Substance.”
+The Environmental Protection Agency (EPA) requires filing a Material Data Sheet for the manufacture and transport of Magnesium Stearate, which is classified as a “Hazardous Substance.”